1958 anti-Tamil pogrom: Buildup of violence

-May 21

-C. Rajadurai, a minister for Batticaloa, received information that preparations were being undertaken by Sinhalese conspirators to attack the Tamils travelling by train through Polonnaruwa to the Federal Party convention in Vavuniya (due to be held on the 23rd, 24th and 25th of May).
-He alerted the Assistant Superintendent of Police of Batticaloa by letter.
-The leading conspirators were later confirmed by C. P. de Silva to have been spreading false rumours about the Tamils, and to have also been involved in the previous 1956 anti-Tamil pogrom.

-May 22
+22 May

 Further information on the preparations being made to attack the Tamils had become apparent to the Federal Party leadership.
 A large armed crowd of Sinhala labourers (around 500) from the Land Development and Irrigation departments had gathered at Polonnaruwa ready to attack the Tamils.
 The Police did nothing to stop them and just looked on.

 A small incident occurred in Valaichchenai, but as the story reached Polonnaruwa, the story was twisted into a more serious event having occurred.
-To retaliate, Sinhala hardliners decided to disrupt party members travelling to the convention by rail.
+To retaliate, Sinhala hardliners decided to disrupt Tamils travelling to the convention by rail.
 Polonnaruwa station was the first to be attacked, on 22 May.
 Most passengers of the train had gotten off earlier due to the threat of violence in Polonnaruwa.
 One man was found in the train, and the mobs beat him despite his insistence that he was not a Tamil.
 Another man, Mr. Gnanamuttu, a Tamil notary public was also beaten up.

-May 23
+23 May

-A night mail train in Batticaloa was derailed.
-Its passengers, mostly Sinhalese, were attacked.
-Three people — Victor Fernando, Police Sergeant Appuhamy, and Constable Pararajasingham — were killed.
+A night mail train in Batticaloa was derailed, and its passengers, mostly Sinhalese, were attacked.
+Three people, including Police Sergeant Appuhamy, were killed.
 Tarzie Vittachi suggests that the derailing was committed by Sinhalese wreckers who made a serious miscalculation, as the passengers were mainly Sinhala and not Tamil.
 S. J. V. Chelvanayakam argued that it was unlikely that any person with abiding interests in the Batticaloa area would have carried out the derailment, and said that one possible motive for it was to derail a train expected to carry Tamil delegates to the Federal Party convention.
 However, this is disputed by historian James Manor who suggests that the perpetrators were more likely to be Tamils retaliating for the earlier attack in Polonnaruwa given that the derailment took place in a Tamil-majority area where anti-Sinhalese violence was rising.